alhassy/emacs.d/README.md

 navigate the options.
 Note that [by default](https://github.com/company-mode/company-mode/issues/360) company mode does not support completion for phrases containing hyphens &#x2013;this can be altered, if desired.

-Besides boring word completition, let's add support for [emojis](https://github.com/dunn/company-emoji).
+Besides boring word completion, let's add support for [emojis](https://github.com/dunn/company-emoji).

     (use-package company-emoji)
     (add-to-list 'company-backends 'company-emoji)